Event-Streaming-Example/ese-server/README.md

 ### Connecting to Grafana

-Log in to the local Grafana dashboard using the following credentials:
+Log in to the local Grafana dashboard using the following credentials.
+The dashboard is hosted at `http://localhost:3000`

 **Username :** admin